Donald Trump to meet with Xi Jinping at Mar-a-Lago

 Territorial disputes in the South China Sea and China's continued building of man-made islands are also likely to be on the agenda, as will be the trade relationship between the two countries.

+As the White House put it in a statement announcing the visit, "The two leaders will discuss global, regional, and bilateral issues of mutual concern."

-Xi will visit Florida after a trip to Finland, the Ministry of Foreign Affairs said.
+Xi will visit Florida after a trip to Finland, the Chinese Ministry of Foreign Affairs said.

 Campaign trail attacks